sejori/peko/README.md

 <h2>Overview</h2>
 <h3 id="#server">Server</h3>
 <p>
-    The server is the main class of Peko.
+    The <a href="https://deno.land/x/peko/server.ts">Server</a> is the main class of Peko.
 It wraps Deno's <a href="https://deno.land/std/http/server.ts">std/serve</a> and holds all route and middleware data for request handling. <code>Server.use</code> can be used to add global middleware like the popular Express and Koa frameworks.
 The <code>server.logging</code> function can also be overwritten for remote logging.
 </p>

 <h3 id="#routing">Routing</h3>
 <p>
-    Requests are matched to a mutable array of <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/Route">Routes</a>.
+    Requests are matched to a mutable array of <a href="https://doc.deno.land/https://deno.land/x/peko/server.ts/~/Route">Routes</a>.
 Routes can be added or removed at runtime via <code>addRoute</code> or <code>addRoutes</code>, and <code>removeRoute</code> or <code>removeRoutes</code> server methods.
 </p>

 <h3 id="request-handling">Request handling</h3>